Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 Box
    Syncs view position between side views.
 Clip
-   Clip objects based on what's visible in other side views.
+   Clip objects based on what is visible in other side views.

 .. _3dview-clip-border: